Verified-Intelligence/alpha-beta-CROWN/README.md

 </p>

-α,β-CROWN (alpha-beta-CROWN) is a neural network verifier based on an efficient bound propagation algorithm ([CROWN](https://arxiv.org/pdf/1811.00866.pdf)) and branch and bound.
-It can be accelerated efficiently on **GPUs** and can scale to relatively large convolutional networks.
+α,β-CROWN (alpha-beta-CROWN) is a neural network verifier based on an efficient linear bound propagation framework and branch and bound.
+It can be accelerated efficiently on **GPUs** and can scale to relatively large convolutional networks (e.g., millions of parameters).
 It also supports a wide range of neural network architectures (e.g., **CNN**, **ResNet**, and various activation functions), thanks to the versatile [auto\_LiRPA](http://github.com/KaidiXu/auto_LiRPA) library developed by us.